Kitura/swift-ubuntu-docker/README.md

 # Quick Start

-The easiest way to get started is by using the Kitura command line tools to generate the docker files needed, and copy them over to your project:
+The easiest way to get started is by using the Kitura command line tools to generate the docker files needed, and copy them over to your project.
+If you just want to explore our supported base images see the next sections.

+To get started with KItura init:

 1. Create a new directory, change into it and run [`kitura init`](https://www.kitura.io/en/starter/gettingstarted.html).
 This will generate a project which will include two files named `Dockerfile` and `Dockerfile-tools`.
 2. Copy the `Dockerfile` and `Dockerfile-tools` files into your project's root directory (this is the directory that contains your `Package.swift` file and the Sources and Tests folders).
-3. Edit the `Dockerfile` in a text editor and replace references to your `kitura init` folder with the name of your project.
+3. Edit the `Dockerfile` in a text editor and replace references to your `kitura init` folder with the name of your project. `Dockerfile-Tools` has preconfigured behavior to download and compile Swift binaries and copy the executable into your application.
+It doesn't need editing.
 4. Run the following commands, replacing YOUR_PROJECT with the name of your project. **Note:** Use all lower case letters for your projects name and replace spaces with dashes.
    1. `docker build -t YOUR_PROJECT-build -f Dockerfile-tools .`
    2. `docker run -v $PWD:/root/project -w /root/project YOUR_PROJECT-build /swift-utils/tools-utils.sh build release`
    3. `docker run -it -p 8090:8080 -v $PWD:/root/project -w /root/project YOUR_PROJECT-run sh -c ".build-ubuntu/release/YOUR_PROJECT"`

-The first two lines use a Docker image containing pre-built Swift toolchains, and then builds your project into a second Docker image that utilises the first.
-This reduces the size of the files you would need to upload to a hosting platform, because you don't need a copy of the Swift toolchain.
-A smaller file means a faster upload, and alsp less of an impact on your storage quota.
+`Dockerfile-tools` is responsible for downloading the Swift binaries and builds the exectuables.

+The `Dockerfile` then copies the applications source code, and then compiled executable into the runtime image of the application.
+This means the large Swift binary file isn't copied into your application, and reduces the overall size of your app, meaning faster uploads and a smaller storage quota impact.

 The final command runs your Docker image locally.

+This was the quickest way to get started, but if you just want see explore our base images then see the following sections for detailed instructions.

 # ibmcom/swift-ubuntu